Col.

 Born

-aged 11.
-His ship the "Voige" was wrecked but he was rescued
+orphan aged 11.
+His ship the "Voige" was wrecked but he

-by another and landed at New York.
-His parents were Patrick McGinley
+was rescued by another and landed at New York.
+His parents were

-and Catherine Malloy.
-He was a Catholic but converted to Methodist
+Patrick McGinley and Catherine Malloy.
+He was a Catholic but converted

-while in America.
-He made a living initially as a farmer and a stone
+to Methodist while in America.
+He made a living initially as a farmer

 ROGER